FACTBOX-2024 US presidential election: who is in, who is out and who is still thinking about it | Politics

 Democratic U.S. President Joe Biden may announce his re-election campaign by video next week, a source familiar with the matter said on Thursday, as most Republican hopefuls are still trying to decide whether to challenge former President Donald Trump.
 Here is a list of declared candidates and other potential 2024 hopefuls in both the Democratic and Republican parties.

-The pugnacious former New Jersey governor is reported to be mulling a possible campaign.
+CHRIS CHRISTIE The pugnacious former New Jersey governor is reported to be mulling a possible campaign.
 Christie, 60, who ran for president in 2016, is a one-time supporter of Trump, but turned against him over the 2021 attack on the U.S. Capitol.
-CHRIS SUNUNU

-The New Hampshire governor is also testing the waters of a presidential run.
+CHRIS SUNUNU The New Hampshire governor is also testing the waters of a presidential run.
 Sununu, 48, who has served as governor of the small New England state since 2017, says the Republican party needs new leadership and he does not believe Trump will be able to beat Biden.
-VIVEK RAMASWAMY

-A former biotechnology investor and executive, Ramaswamy, 37, launched a firm in 2022 to pressure companies to abandon environmental, social and corporate governance (ESG) initiatives.
+VIVEK RAMASWAMY A former biotechnology investor and executive, Ramaswamy, 37, launched a firm in 2022 to pressure companies to abandon environmental, social and corporate governance (ESG) initiatives.
 He announced in February he was running for the Republican nomination.
 The political outsider has excited a lot of grassroots chatter as a potential alternative to Trump but he remains a long-shot candidate.
-ROBERT KENNEDY JR.

-An anti-vaccine activist, Kennedy, 69, is making a long-shot bid to challenge Biden for the Democratic nomination.
+ROBERT KENNEDY JR. An anti-vaccine activist, Kennedy, 69, is making a long-shot bid to challenge Biden for the Democratic nomination.
 He is the son of U.S. Senator Robert F. Kennedy, who was assassinated in 1968 during his own presidential bid.
 Kennedy has been banned from YouTube and Instagram for spreading misinformation about vaccines and the COVID-19 pandemic.
-MIKE POMPEO

-Trump's former secretary of state and director of the Central Intelligence Agency was seen as a potential contender, but he has decided not to run for personal reasons.
+MIKE POMPEO Trump's former secretary of state and director of the Central Intelligence Agency was seen as a potential contender, but he has decided not to run for personal reasons.
 The former Kansas congressman was one of Trump's most loyal lieutenants and initially backed his false claims of a stolen presidential election in 2020.
-GLENN YOUNGKIN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)